 Research Involving Animals – Debbie Newton

-Other Compliance Issues – Conflict of Interest, Export Control, etc. - Debbie Newton and/or Candice Kinsey
+Other Compliance Issues – Conflict of Interest, Export Control, etc. - Debbie Newton and/or Candice Kelsey

 Compilation of Proposal, Preparation of Required Letters of Support, General Questions Regarding Solicitation information, Coordination of Collaborative Partners, Submission of Proposal – Linda Golden

-Electronic Proposal Submission – Linda Golden and/or Candice Kinsey
+Electronic Proposal Submission – Linda Golden and/or Candice Kelsey

-Assistance in Preparation of Internal Approval Form (IAF) and Conflict of Interest (COI) Forms – Candice Kinsey
+Assistance in Preparation of Internal Approval Form (IAF) and Conflict of Interest (COI) Forms – Candice Kelsey

-Teaming Agreements, Non-disclosure Agreements, Confidentiality Agreements – Candice Kinsey and/or Debbie Newton
+Teaming Agreements, Non-disclosure Agreements, Confidentiality Agreements – Candice Kelsey and/or Debbie Newton

-Negotiation of Contracts, Grants or other Agreements – Candice Kinsey and/or Debbie Newton
+Negotiation of Contracts, Grants or other Agreements – Candice Kelsey and/or Debbie Newton

 Debbie Newton Director of Research and Sponsored Programs